-Is a Golf Club Member Entitled to a Rebate of Prepaid Course Fees Due to Government Mandated Closures?
+Is a Golf and Country Club Required to Provide a Refund of Prepaid Fees Due to Closure Because of Coronavirus?

 The Law Likely Requires At Least a Partial Refund of Prepaid Fees Due to Closure of Golf Courses and Country Clubs; However, How Hard a Club Member Pushes the Issue Should be Carefully Considered Lest the Club Member Offend the Club and Lose the Opportunity to Return in the Future.

 Evaluating a Covid19 Legal Position For Golf Club Members

 FORE!
 Unfortunately, that is a sound unlikely heard for quite a while and for golfers who have waited through a long winter and prepaid substantial fees for golf club memberships, whereas the government mandated closure of non-essential businesses, including golf and country clubs, is very disappointing to say the least.
 Furthermore, whereas membership at some clubs can cost thousands, even tens of thousands of dollars for the most prestigious clubs, the loss of use of such a significant investment may be quite substantial.